antono2/vlang.kak/README.md

   set-option buffer vlang_fmt_command 'YOUR FMT COMMAND' }
 ```
 **Note**: Be veeery careful when changing the `vlang_fmt_command`, because it also saves the file and any issue will break your V code.
-Best test it on the hello world program before adding it to your `kekrc`.
+Best test it on the hello world program before adding it to your `kakrc`.
 You can set the option from inside Kakoune by typing
 `:set-option buffer vlang_fmt_command 'YOUR FMT COMMAND'`
 and then test it by pressing the vlang_fmt key mapped below.